jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Bat Swarm.md

 RacialMods: +4 Perception when using blindsense
 Languages:
 SQ: swarm traits
+SpecialAbilities:
+  Wounding (Ex): >
-SpecialAbilities: Wounding (Ex) Any living creature damaged by a bat swarm continues to bleed, losing 1 hit point per round thereafter.
+    Any living creature damaged by a bat swarm continues to bleed, losing 1 hit point per round thereafter.
 Multiple wounds do not result in cumulative bleeding loss.
 The bleeding can be stopped by a DC 10 Heal check or the application of a cure spell or some other healing magic.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: